smourier/TraceSpy/README.md

 * Save & Log to file (it's easy to do with a copy / paste)
 * Append comment
 * Remote connect

+# ** NEW *** WpfTraceSpy
+This is a WPF version of TraceSpy.
+Wpf TraceSpy is *much* faster than the Winforms version.
+You can send a million traces to it and it will digest them without any pain (but it will take a while before the million traces will be visible).

+Things that are in TraceSpy but not in WpfTraceSpy:
+* File Open, File Save, File Save As are not there.
+I'm not sure it' so useful since we can copy all lines to the clipboard.
+* Quick Colorizers and Regex Colorizers are not part of WpfTraceSpy.
+I may add them in the future.